kanmeugne/kanmeugne.github.io/_posts/modsim/2020-10-04-2d-grid-obstacles.md

     - int sizey
 }
 IGrid ..> CELL : defines
-Grid *-- CELL
+Grid *--> CELL : is composed of
-App --> IGrid
+App o--> IGrid : manipulates
 App o-- AbstractViewer
-Segment *-- Point
+Segment *--> Point : is bounded by
-ISegmentFunctor ..> Segment
+ISegmentFunctor ..> Segment : uses
-GridViewer ..> geometry
+GridViewer ..> geometry : uses
 IGrid ..> ICellFunctor : defines
-ICellFunctor ..> CELL
+ICellFunctor ..> CELL : uses
-ObstacleViewer ..> ICellFunctor
+ObstacleViewer ..> ICellFunctor : runs
 hide members
 {% endplantuml %}

 For that purpose, I have made some improvements on the [previous architecture][1], as you can see in **Fig. 1**.
 Briefly, I have updated 3 existing objects --- `App`, `IGrid` and `Grid` --- and created 3 new objects --- `ObstacleViewer`, `ICellFunctor` and `ViewerMgr`.
 More details, about the improvements below.

-## App
+## The App Object

+The App object is augmented with two more methods responsible of adding and removing obstacles in the 2D Grid respectively.
+We will discuss the storage model for obstacle management in the next section.

 {% plantuml %}
 @startuml